SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 User data encryption requires an encryption key to be known during encryption and decryption processes.
 Key-managers like Barbican provide this functionality on the IaaS-Level.
 Not every IaaS deployment currently offers user data encryption as part of their standard offering.
-A first step towards more security is to encourage CSPs to provide a better data security by offering data encryption to the customers.
+A first step towards more security is to encourage CSPs to provide better data security by offering data encryption to the customers.
 It is also important to take a closer look into the key-manager and to apply aim for an appropiate level of security there.
 The Key-Manager service manages keys in a secure manner.
 This can be achieved differently and is not primarily in scope of this standard.
 Barbican stores keys encrypted with the project specific KEK, including the KEK itself, in the database.
 The Master KEK, used to encrypt the project specific KEKs is not stored in the database and is stored differently depending on the backend storage plugin used.
-This standard also abstracts from used plugins and want to ensure that the Master-KEK is protected, too.
+This standard also abstracts the used plugins and wants to ensure that the Master-KEK is protected, too.

 ## Design Considerations